 Kiribati is a member of our Group of Friends on Climate and Security in the United Nations.

-Germany is held in high regard by the people of Kiribati, as a large number of sailors – currently 560 people – from the country work on German ships.
-Their annual remittances to their home country amount to approximately 5.7 million Australian dollars.
-Along with the granting of fishing licences, these transfers are the country’s largest source of currency.
+Germany is held in high regard by the people of Kiribati, as a large number of sailors from the country – currently 560 people – work on German ships.
+Along with the granting of fishing licences, their remittances are the country’s largest source of currency.
 A Marine Training Centre (MTC) was set up in Kiribati by German shipping companies in 1967 and is still run by experts from Germany.
+Since its establishment, it has trained over 5000 sailors.

 Trade between Germany and Kiribati is very limited.
-According to Federal Statistical Office figures, Germany’s exports to Kiribati totalled only 13,000 euros in 2018, while its imports from the country were worth 22,000 euros.
+According to Federal Statistical Office figures, Germany’s exports to Kiribati amounted to only 30,000 euro in 2019, while its imports from the country were worth 59,000 euro.

 Germany also helps to promote Kiribati’s development through its contributions to the European Development Fund (EDF).
 The main focus here is on healthcare, but also on agricultural development, alternative energy sources and vocational training.